pajew-ski/pajew-ski/README.md

 > "True change is not the attraction of objects in time, but a shift of the observer's standpoint in the space of possibilities."

 ### Connect with me
-* *Discuss:* How code influences ontology, Argentine Tango 💃, or the correlation between AI and ancient wisdom.
+* *Let's Discuss:* How code influences ontology, Argentine Tango 💃, or the correlation between AI and ancient wisdom.